Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Score-P/USER.md

 Note that there are a few things to note on LUMI:

--   We cannot yet support Score-P on the GPU nodes as there are ongoing compilation problems.
+-   cpeGNU does not offer support for our HIP adapter, as we require a Clang based compiler.
-    It will also be impossible to offer the HIP adapter in the cpeGNU versions, as it requires a Clang based compiler.
+    It is available for the others.

 -   cpeAOCC offers support for the OpenMP Tools Interface and enables it by default.
     This is an alternative to OPARI2 and provides support for a wider range of OpenMP.